Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal1.md

 *Which class sessions and personal research refers to technology in this proposal.
-Link to examples.*
+Link to examples.
+Technology focus: What tech was covered (e.g., VDI, SSO, desk bookin)

+Key takeaway: One sentence connecting the session to your proposal,Example link: Lecture slides, demo, or lab notes

+Label: Source title and type (article, whitepaper, case study)

+Technology focus: What it validates (e.g., adoption rates, energy savings, authentication)
+Insight: One concrete finding you used

+Example link: Source or summary note

+Insight: Demonstrated 20–30% space reduction with managed hot‑desking

+VDI/cloud desktops: Which session demonstrated user profiles following logins across devices?
+Which research validated performance and cost trade‑offs?

+Desk booking systems: Where did you cover occupancy analytics or space planning?
+Any case studies on adoption in hybrid teams?

+Authentication/SSO: Which lab implemented MFA or smart cards?
+Any security benchmarks you cited?

+Collaboration platforms: What session linked Teams/Slack to flexible seating?
+Any studies on productivity impact?

 ## Initial Analysis of the Proposal
 *Use some simple analysis tools to help you think through whether the proposal is a good idea*